Rawalpindi Tehsil

+Population of Rawalpindi Tehsil per 2023 Pakistani census is 3,744,590.

 History

 Ancient history

 Archaeological remains found on the site of the city of Rawalpindi date the establishment of settlements there to ancient times.
 There are ruins of a Buddhist settlement contemporary to the more celebrated ruins at nearby Taxila.
-It is thought that a Hun raid destroyed the first city.
-After Battle of Balakot, forces of Maharaja Ranjit Singh mainly Gheba tribe settled in Attock and Rawalpindi.
+It is widely believed that a Hun raid destroyed the first city.
+After the Battle of Balakot, the forces of Maharaja Ranjit Singh, mainly the Gheba tribe, settled in Attock and Rawalpindi.

 Ghakkar rule

-The Muslim ruler Mahmud of Ghazni gifted the ruined city to a Ghakkar chief, Kai Gohar.
-Because it was vulnerable to invaders, the town remained deserted until another Ghakkar chief, Jahanda Khan, restored it and named it Rawalpindi (after the village Rawal).
+The Muslim ruler Mahmud of Ghazni (979-1030 AD) gifted the ruined city to a Ghakkar chief, Kai Gohar.
+Because it was vulnerable to invaders, the town remained deserted until another Ghakhar chief, Jahandad Khan, restored it and named it Rawalpindi (after the village Rawal).

 Sikh rule

-Rawalpindi remained under the rule of Ghakkars until Muqrab Khan, the last Ghakkar ruler, was defeated by Sikhs in 1765.
+Rawalpindi remained under the rule of Ghakkars until Muqarrab Khan Gakhar, the last Ghakhar ruler, was defeated by Sikhs in 1765.
 Under Sikh rule, traders were invited to settle in Rawalpindi.
-A thriving trade was established, but during the nineteenth century the Sikhs lost the city to the British, who established a cantonment south of the old city.
+A thriving trade was established, but during the nineteenth century, the Sikhs lost the city to the British, who established a cantonment south of the old city of Rawalpindi.

 British rule

-In 1879, the Punjab Northern Railway was extended to Rawalpindi.
-The train service was formally inaugurated on January 1, 1886.
-It housed the headquarters of Northern Command of the British Army until 1947, and thereafter the headquarters of the Pakistan Army.
+In 1879, the Punjab Northern Railway zone was extended to Rawalpindi.
+The train service was formally inaugurated on 1 January 1886.
+It housed the headquarters of Northern Command of the British Indian Army until 1947, and thereafter the headquarters of the Pakistan Army.

 The tehsil was described in the Imperial Gazetteer of India as follows: